aitournament/snake_web/book/src/game_rules.md

 If the program terminates for any reason, the snake will die.
 This could, for example, be due to the main function returning, dividing by 0, accessing invalid memory, using an SDK function with invalid arguments, etc.

 There is no CPU limit, but using too many CPU cycles between moves may result in a forced move, potentially killing the snake.

+Resource limits are per snake.